WordPress/gutenberg/components/autocomplete/README.md

 * "insert-at-caret" - Insert the `value` into the text (the default completion action).
 * "replace" - Replace the current block with the block specified in the `value` property.

+An inserted completion is treated one of two ways, depending on its content:

+1. A text-only completion is inserted as a styled editable token.
+The purpose is to satisfy use cases like simple user mentions (e.g., "@username").
+2. A completion containing HTML is inserted as a non-editable token.
+This supports the creation of completers that insert arbitrary HTML content.

 #### allowNode

 A function that takes a text node and returns a boolean indicating whether the completer should be considered for that node.